 Born Mooresville; LLB IU Law School; Morgan County Prosecuting Attorney and lawyer; Resided Martinsville.

 WW II Colonel Armoured Group Pacific Theatre: Awarded Silver Star.
 Served Military Government Korea 1945-46; Organized tank battalion Indiana National Guard.

 U.S. Congress 1951-75.
 Ranking Minority Member House Armed Services Committee: Author “Russian Frontiers”; 33 degree Mason.

 Erected 1982 by Friends.

 Other nearby markers.
 At least 6 other markers are within 14 miles of this marker, measured as the crow flies.
-Emmett Forest Branch (a few steps from this marker); Paul Vories McNutt (a few steps from this marker); Morgan County (Indiana) - Veterans (about 300 feet away, measured in a direct line); Whetzel Trace Samuel Moore (approx. 13.1 miles away); Indiana State Flag (approx. 13.1 miles away).
+Emmett Forest Branch (a few steps from this marker); Paul Vories McNutt (a few steps from this marker); Morgan County (Indiana) - Veterans Whetzel Trace (approx. 11.9 miles away); Samuel Moore (approx. 13.1 miles away); Indiana State Flag (approx. 13.1 miles away).

 Also see . . .

 1. A War Story - Biography::.
 (Courtesy:: Larry Incollingo book "Soldier Soldier" Pp.31-5) Starts in 1944 in a Navy Task force raiding the Japanese bases in the Marshall Islands....
 Good Reading ! !
 (Submitted on May 28, 2009, by Al Wolf of Veedersburg, Indiana.)